Blog Posts on Tall And True

 "Okay, you can come," sighed John, "and I suggest that we make our plans tomorrow."

 The children meet at Jack and Jane's house the next day to plan their adventure.
 Jack points to a map of the island and suggests, "We take this part of the sand, as it has some greenness."
 Fortuitously, Jack's dad owns a rowing boat.
-It seems irresponsible today, but Jack and Jane's parents, and John and Wendy's, permit the children to row to the island for a picnic and games.
+It seems irresponsible today, but the children's parents permit Jack, Jane, John and Wendy to row to the island for a picnic and games.

 A Good Story - Sand Island - The Journey

-Thankfully for the reader, it only takes a couple of renditions for the children to reach their destination.
+Thankfully for the reader, it takes only a few renditions for the children to reach Sand Island.

-John and Jack pull up the boat onto the "white sand of the beach" on Sand Island (I'd coloured it yellow in my illustrations).
+John and Jack drag the boat onto the "white sand of the beach" (that I'd coloured yellow in my illustrations).
 The children spot the place they had picked for their picnic and race each other to it.

 "Last one there is a rotten egg," shouted Jack.